About Long COVID

 Children and young adults may also be more susceptible to a very rare but serious post-COVID condition called Multisystem Inflammatory Syndrome in Children (MIS-C).

-For more information about the range of post-COVID conditions, including those associated with hospitalization and intensive care, visit CDC: Post-COVID Conditions.
+For more information about the range of post-COVID conditions, including those associated with hospitalization and intensive care, visit CDC: Long COVID or Post-COVID Conditions.

 - Difficulty breathing or shortness of breath